salesforce/lwc-rfcs/README.md

 document somewhat in sync with the language feature as planned, tracking such changes via followup pull requests to the document.

+### RFC Statuses

+1. DRAFTED - RFC is actively in development and seeking feedback.
+2. ACTIVE - RFC is ready for implementation.
+3. APPROVED - RFC is being implemented.
+4. IMPLEMENTED - Implementation has been completed.

 ## Implementing an RFC

 The author of an RFC is not obligated to implement it.
 Of course, the